EntEthAlliance/EEA_Terms-of-Use/README.md

 # EEA_Process
-This repository is created here for discussing EEA Process.
+This repository is created to discuss EEA Process.